asvd/helios-kernel/README.md

 This text contains the full documentation on Helios Kernel.

-### Helios Kernel comparing to other approaches
+### Helios Kernel compared to other approaches

 There is no native dependency management solution in browser environments.
-To ensure that a set of javascript-libraries is loaded, the libraries are usually listed within a single html-page header.
+To ensure that a set of JavaScript-libraries is loaded, the libraries are usually listed within a single html-page header.
 Managing the dependencies and loading order is too tricky in this case, and gets more and more complicated along with the project